maybeetree/stopandwait/README.md

 ## Building

-GCC and Make are needed to compile this program.
+G++ and Make are needed to compile this program.

 ```
 make